-- Any TPP Percentage Agreement that entitles the TPP to a percentage of any sales or revenue, but where that percentage does not exceed 10%, will not require Notice or Co-Licensing of the TPP.
-If the applicant or licensee in such TPP Percentage Agreement is a not-for-profit organization, government entity or public authority, but the percentage does not exceed 20% of any sales or revenue, it will not require Notice or Co-Licensing. - All other TPP Percentage Agreements require the applicant or licensee to provide Notice of the TPP to the Authority.
-In other words, if a TPP Percentage Agreement calls for the TPP to be compensated by more than 10% of even a portion of the licensee's revenues (or for not-for-profit organizations, government entities, or public authorities, more than 20%), Notice is required. - All other TPP Percentage Agreements also require the applicant or licensee to address the Co-Licensing of the TPP, either through ensuring that the TPP is Co-Licensed or through the submission of a 10% Of Total Revenue Statement (or a 20% Of Total Revenue Statement) as follows: - APPLICATIONS: At the time of application, any applicant who is a party to a TPP Percentage Agreement must (a) include with its application Notice of the TPP Percentage Agreement, and (b) address TPP Co-Licensing.
+- Any TPP Percentage Agreement that is sales or revenue based at all, in that it entitles the TPP to a percentage of a portion of, or all of, the licensed business' sales or revenue, but where that percentage does not exceed 10%, will not require Notice or Co-Licensing of the TPP.
+If the applicant or licensee in such TPP Percentage Agreement is a not-for-profit organization, government entity or public authority, but the percentage does not exceed 20% of a portion of, or all of, the licensed business' sales or revenue, it will not require Notice or Co-Licensing. - All other TPP Percentage Agreements require the applicant or licensee to provide Notice of the TPP to the Authority.
+In other words, if a TPP Percentage Agreement calls for the TPP to be compensated by more than 10% of even a portion of the licensee's sales or revenues (or for not-for-profit organizations, government entities, or public authorities, more than 20%), Notice is required. - All other TPP Percentage Agreements also require the applicant or licensee to address the Co-Licensing of the TPP, either through ensuring that the TPP is Co-Licensed or through the submission of a 10% Of Total Revenue Statement (or a 20% Of Total Revenue Statement) as follows: - APPLICATIONS: At the time of application, any applicant who is a party to a TPP Percentage Agreement must (a) include with its application Notice of the TPP Percentage Agreement, and (b) address TPP Co-Licensing.
 TPP Co-Licensing can be addressed by either (i) ensuring that such TPP is Co-Licensed through presenting the required application documentation, or (ii) providing a 10% Of Total Revenue Statement (or for not-for-profit organizations, government entities, or public authorities, a 20% of Total Revenue Statement).
 Any such Revenue Statement must be based on reasonable projections of the proposed Licensed Business's expected revenues and expected obligations under the TPP Percentage Agreement.
-Upon receipt of an applicable sworn Total Revenue Statement, absent other potential issues suggesting control, the Authority will treat the TPP as not requiring Co-Licensing. - POST-APPLICATION: At all other times, an applicant or licensee that enters into a TPP Percentage Agreement for which it has not already provided Notice to the Authority and addressed TPP Co-Licensing must, within thirty (30) days of entering into such TPP Percentage Agreement, provide Notice and address TPP Co-Licensing by either (i) ensuring that an application with all required application documentation be presented to add such TPP as a Co-Licensee, or (ii) providing a 10% Of Total Revenue Statement (or for not-for-profit organizations, government entities, or public authorities, a 20% of Total Revenue Statement).
+Upon receipt of an applicable sworn Total Revenue Statement, absent other potential issues suggesting control, the Authority will treat the TPP as not requiring Co-Licensing. - POST-APPLICATION: At all other times, an applicant or licensee that enters into a TPP Percentage Agreement for which it has not already provided Notice to the Authority and addressed TPP Co-Licensing must, within forty-five (45) days of entering into such TPP Percentage Agreement, provide Notice and address TPP Co-Licensing by either (i) ensuring that an application with all required application documentation be presented to add such TPP as a Co-Licensee, or (ii) providing a 10% Of Total Revenue Statement (or for not-for-profit organizations, government entities, or public authorities, a 20% of Total Revenue Statement).
 Any such Revenue Statement must be based on a reasonable assessment of the Licensed Business's historical revenues and expected obligations under the TPP Percentage Agreement, or where the Licensed Business is a new business without historical revenues, reasonable projections of expected revenues and expected obligations under the TPP Percentage Agreement.
 Upon receipt of a sworn Total Revenue Statement, absent other potential issues suggesting control, the Authority will treat the TPP as not requiring Co-Licensing.